There's so many great choices for Australian holidays in the cooler months.

 You can also go on a Husky sled dog tour if you want some more time with four legged friends.

 Thaw out afterwards in a warm chalet overlooking the spectacular Mount Hotham and Cobungra River.

 As per the local law make sure to pre-register your dog’s visit with your local council and the Alpine Shire Council.

-4. Winter Magic Festival — Blue Mountains, NSW
+4. Yulefest and the Winter Magic Festival — Blue Mountains, NSW

 Many of the villages in the area are transformed into winter wonderlands full of Christmas decorations, traditional feasts, and live music.

 Hotels put on a show too, like the Grand Hydro Majestic Hotel set on the edge of Megalong Valley.